lostipani/pastiposte/README.md

 │   └── docker-compose.yml
 |
 └── src
-    ├── analyst: an example of complex consumer
+    ├── commons
     │
-    ├── commons: definitions shared by more than one service │
-    ├── interfaces: definitions of services to be made concrete │
-    ├── queue_logger: an example of simple consumer
+    ├── interfaces
     │
+    ├── queue_logger: a simple consumer logging the received messages │
+    ├── transformer: a consumer evaluating some statistics of incoming data
+    |
-    └── server: for simulations
+    └── server: WS or HTTP sources
 ```